Ancascocha Trek 5 Days – Extended High-Altitude Expedition to Machu Picchu

 We have the best plan for you and your party.
 Our Ancascocha trekking guide will arrive at your hotel to pick you up, walk to the bus station to board one of them, and transport us to the Inca citadel, “25 minutes of travel on a zigzag path”.

-Upon arrival, visitors present their entrance tickets along with their original passports.
-We have the guided tour of Machu Picchu, and we will start at the top of the Inca citadel to have the best view of the city and then start walking around Machu Picchu, exploring and understanding each great site.
+Upon arrival, visitors present their entrance tickets and original passports.
+We have the guided tour of Machu Picchu, and we will start at the top of the Inca citadel to have the best view of the city, and then start walking around Machu Picchu, exploring and understanding each great site.

-After visiting Machu Picchu, clients return to Aguas Calientes to go to the train station and board the rail service to transport us to the Ollantaytambo train station.
+After visiting Machu Picchu, clients return to Aguas Calientes to reach the train station and board the rail service to Ollantaytambo.
 From Ollantaytambo, we will travel by private vehicle to your hotel in Cusco.

 Activities in Machu Picchu